nautilus-audio/Audio-Signal-Processing-in-Python/README.md

 ## Included are implentations of the following algorithms in Python:
-Forward Discrete Fourier Transform

-Inverse Discrete Fourier Transform
+Forward and Inverse Discrete Fourier Transforms

-Forward Fast Fourier Transform (Cooley-Tukey Algorithm, Radix-2)
+Forward and Inverse Fast Fourier Transforms (Cooley-Tukey Algorithm, Radix-2)

 DFT with Zero Padding and Zero Phase Windowing